Love is very much like courage, perhaps it is courage,

 And we are stunning en masse.

 Serendipitydodah for Moms is a private Facebook group for moms of LGBTQ kids.
 The group was started in June 2014 and presently has more than 2,500 members.
 Each day moms of LGBTQ kids gather virtually to share a journey that is unique and often very difficult.
 The group is a place where they share a lot of information, ask questions, support one another, learn a lot and brag on their kids.
-Our official motto is “We Are Better Together” and our nickname is “Mama Bears” The group is secret so that only members can find it or see what is posted in the group.
+Our official motto is “We Are Better Together” and our nickname is “Mama Bears” The group is set up so that only members can see who is in the group and what is posted there.
 The space was specifically created for open minded Christian moms who have LGBTQ kids and want to develop and maintain healthy, loving, authentic relationships with their LGBTQ kids.
 However, moms do not have to be Christian to be a member of the group.
 In addition to providing a space for members to share info and support one another, a special guest is added each month for a short time so members can ask questions in the privacy of the group.
 The guests include authors, pastors, LGBTQ people, bloggers, medical professionals and public speakers.

 Serendipitydodah for Moms also has two extension groups: